Information Security Analyst Interview Questions

 Example: “User authentication is a key element of data security.
 Simple user authentication requires a user to provide a username and a password.
 I recommend going one step further and using a technique known as two-factor authentication.
 This requires the user to identify themselves, provided a password, and then respond to either a security question or provide a code that was sent to a known device in their possession.”

 Explanation: In today’s IT environment, IT assets can reside in several different places.
-These included on the organization’s premises, hosted by a third party, or shared in a cloud environment.
+These include on the organization’s premises, hosted by a third party, or shared in a cloud environment.
 Each of these presents different security challenges and needs to be dealt with differently.
 As an IT security analyst, you should be able to discuss the differences in these environments, the challenges they present, and how you would address them.

 Example: “IT security challenges differ depending on where the IT assets, applications, and data reside.
-The easiest of these to manage is on-premises, where access to the assets is under the direct control of the organization.
+The easiest of these to manage is on the premises where access to the assets is under the direct control of the organization.
 The main threats are from unauthorized users or internal hackers.
 When the IT assets are moved to a hosted environment or the cloud, control becomes more complex.
 Security measures must be more stringent and access to the data more limited.
 It also requires a trusting relationship between the organization and hosting or cloud provider.

 Question: What is the difference between symmetric and asymmetric encryption?